Annovae/PKMDS-G5/README.md

 Thanks to the folks at Smogon for the stat formula and other things.

-Special thanks to SCV, Sabresite, loadingNOW, Poryhack, GatorShark, Jiggy-Ninja, Codr, Bond697, mingot, Guested, coolbho3000 and of course, COM.
+Special thanks to SCV, Sabresite, loadingNOW, Poryhack, GatorShark, Chase, Jiggy-Ninja, Codr, Bond697, mingot, Guested, coolbho3000 and of course, COM.

 Some documentation available at: http://www.projectpokemon.org/wiki/